gRastello/lt/README.md

 * if you're manually editing your decks do not expect them to be well-ordered; lt literally shuffles them every time

 ## TODO
+* [ ] add info funtionality
-* [ ] add functionality to add flashcards to a deck without having to operate the deck file directly
+* [X] add functionality to add flashcards to a deck without having to operate the deck file directly
 * [X] merging cram into lt and make it available with an option